lzwjava/lzwjava.github.io/original/2025-04-27-deepwiki-en.md

 It's really easy for AI to make this mistake.
 They are fed tons of information and don't always categorize it correctly, especially in deeply nested cases.

-DeepWiki works as a tool to analyze one's Twitter posts and determine the character traits they reveal.
+DeepWiki reminds me of a tool to analyze one's Twitter posts and determine the character traits they reveal.

 Naturally, it encourages developers to share.
 It helps to index their repositories.